-Once I’d snaffled some of my Innes Log for last week’s Fromage Friday, I was still left with quite a chunk and with the in-laws coming over and expecting sustenance, I decided to make some goat’s cheese tarts as a starter, also using up some of the windfall apples I was given recently.
+Once I’d sampled some of my Innes Log last week, I was still left with quite a chunk and with the in-laws coming over and expecting sustenance, I decided to make some goat’s cheese tarts as a starter, also using up some of the windfall apples I was given recently.

 I’d been pondering for a while how I could combine the two magical foodstuffs that are gin and cheese (or perhaps gin is a drinkstuff?) and all the recent autumnal talk made me rummage about in the cupboard in search of sloe gin.
 Here it is, Mother’s Little Nearly-Empty Helper: